Introducing Enga Province

 Enga is unique in that it has only one major linguistic and ethnic group, and the shared ethnicity of the Enga speakers overshadows the province’s minority tribes such as the Ipili speakers (around Porgera) and Nete speakers.

 Porgera, the giant gold and copper mine in the far west, has brought about rapid change for some, but most people still grow cash crops – coffee, pyrethrum and cool-weather European vegetables – in their steep mountain gardens.
-Porgera is all but spent, but other nearby mineral finds mean that the mining town will be there a long while yet.
+Porgera is all but spent, but other nearby mineral finds mean the mining town will be there a long while yet.